neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airways/index.md

 Any altitude listed on the chart without additional text is the MEA.
 An altitude in blue with a G at the end provides an alternative MEA for aircraft using GPS to navigate the airway.

 Any altitude listed with an asterisk (\*) next to it indicates the Minimum Obstruction Clearance Altitude (**MOCA**).
-A MOCA is the lowest altitude in effect on an airway which ensures terrain and obstruction clearance.
+A MOCA is the lowest altitude in effect on an airway, which ensures terrain and obstruction clearance.
 These altitudes should not be assigned except as permitted in [7110.65 4-5-6](https://www.faa.gov/air_traffic/publications/atpubs/atc_html/chap4_section_5.html#HHJ168JACK).

 In the following example: